Charlie Fox book seven

-My father refused Parker's offer of the use of a company car and driver while they were in New York.
-Instead, much to my mother's obvious disappointment, he insisted that they would catch a cab on the street, and Sean and I went down with them to the lobby.
-It was a good opportunity to have one last go at getting my father to make a stand, but he'd fallen back on frosty formality.
+My father refused Parker’s offer of the use of McGregor and the Navigator while they were in New York.
+Instead, much to my mother’s obvious disappointment, he insisted that they would catch a cab on the street, and Sean and I went down with them to the lobby.
+It was a good opportunity to have one last go at getting my father to make a stand, but he’d fallen back on frosty formality.

 Sean nodded to the doorman, who whisked outside to summon a cab, something he seemed to achieve almost instantly.

-'You should have told me you were in trouble,' I said, making one last effort at getting through and aware even as I spoke of the stiffness in my voice that would prevent me from doing so.
-'Whatever you may think of me, this is what I do.'
+“You should have told me you were in trouble,” I said, making one last effort at getting through, aware even as I spoke of the stiffness in my voice that would prevent me from doing so.
+“Whatever you may think of me, this is what I do.”

 We saw the yellow Crown Victoria pull up smartly outside, and moved towards the doors.
 My mother seemed to have some spring back in her step, as though now she was reunited with her husband, all was right with the world again.
 With a sense of panic, I felt my parents slipping away from me.
 Unwilling to let it end like this, I walked with them, out into the pale slanted sunshine.